-For me a good still-life is like an entire play condensed into just a few seconds.
+Still-life is like a play condensed into just a few seconds.
 Objects become actors, and tables and pedestals become stages.
 When the backdrop and walls vanish, the space between the “actors” blends with the ambient environment to create atmosphere and stories.
 These specific stories are steeped in the irony of wildlife that has been frozen in a taxidermic pose, and then staged in what could be its former home.

 Taking inspiration from art history, this work combines aspects of Nature Morte paintings of the northern Renaissance, Neoclassical portraits, and Pictorialist photographs of the early 20th century.
 The goal is not to imitate these art styles from vastly different time periods, but to utilize characteristics of all three to provide a fertile ground for storytelling.
-The occasionally clinical appearance of subject matter in a typical Nature Morte mingles with the subject focused lighting of a neoclassical portrait, and the emotionality of the Pictorialist aesthetic to create the subtle, ambiguous vibration that is as perplexing as it is comforting.
+The stories in this still-life work is often told by storytellers (the taxidermy mounts) that have seen better days.
+Showing signs of wear and age, the taxidermy subjects offer a message of natural collapse that is more dire and immediate than it has ever been.

 There are "sketches" from the Nature Morte project that can be viewed here.